 Why should I participate in an MRIP survey?

-Our understanding of recreational catch depends on complete and accurate data from the recreational fishing community.
+The strength of our catch estimates and the successful management of marine fish stocks begins with the recreational fishing community.
 Taking a few minutes to share information about your fishing trip is one of the most important contributions you can make to fisheries science, management, and the sustainability of a great American pastime.

 When you share information about your fishing activity, you’re playing an important role in supporting sustainable fishing opportunities, now and for generations to come.

 How many anglers does MRIP survey each year?

 While the Marine Recreational Information Program partnership includes more than 25 state and regional data collection programs across the United States, program staff at NOAA Fisheries’ Office of Science and Technology administer three general recreational fishing surveys along the Atlantic and Gulf coasts.
 Each year:

 - The Access Point Angler Intercept Survey intercepts about 86,000 angler trips.

 - The For-Hire Survey completes about 21,000 interviews with charter and headboat captains.